Home

 • As it is written, there is none righteous, no not one!"

 You are not alone in your unrighteousness before God, for all mankind is in the exact same position.
-Whether it is the Priest, the Pastor or the Monk, we have all sinned (transgressed the laws of God) sometime, and thus are in need of being redeemed from the consequences thereof.
+Whether they are a Priest, a Pastor, a Monk or a 10 year old child.
+We have all sinned (transgressed the law), and thus are in need of being redeemed from the consequences of our sins.
+This isn't something man postulates speculatively, it is what God has plainly declared.

 Romans 3:23